opencaesar/metrology-vocabularies/README.md

 To encode the closed-world semantics of this analysis in SPARQL, it is necessary to use non-trivial filter clauses to ensure that the `where` clause checks for all relevant cases.

 This exercise warrants looking for a different strategy to implement dimensional analysis.

-  In the case of

-## Important note about this repository

-This repository depends on the branch `trig-format` of this fork: https://github.com/NicolasRouquette/core-vocabularies until this PR is merged: https://github.com/opencaesar/core-vocabularies/pull/26

-The [build.gradle](build.gradle) is configured to resolve the `core-vocabularies` from https://jitpack.io/#NicolasRouquette/core-vocabularies/